 What it takes is practice.

-This is a common feature on newer machines and I've got it on one of them.
+This is a common feature on newer machines and I've got it on all of them.
 Sometimes I use it and sometimes I don't.

 If you love embroidery, well that's a subject for a whole other website...